akshith312/Octokit-Demo/README.md

 # Octokit-Demo
-Pull and Push contents to a Repository using Octokit.js
+Displaying the contents present in the Repository using Octokit.js